 The initial technology stores 128Gb per die across two stacked memory layers.
 Future generations of this technology can increase the number of memory layers and/or use traditional lithographic pitch scaling to increase die capacity.

-Memory cells are accessed and written or read by varying the amount of voltage sent to each selector.
+Memory cells are written or read by varying the amount of voltage sent to each selector.
 This eliminates the need for transistors, increasing capacity and reducing cost.

 Fast Switching Cell